-We continue our journey to be the leading global provider of risk and human resource solutions.
+We continue our journey to be the leading professional services firm focused on risk, retirement and health.
 To achieve our objectives, we must be the destination of choice for the best talent.
 Our remuneration programs support this vision and business strategy and are designed to align the financial interests of our executives with those of our shareholders in both the short- and long-term.